AtlastheGreat/AtlastheGreat/README.md

 🚀 About Me

 I'm an IT student.
-Always learning and working on new projects!
+Learning and working on new projects!

 🛠️ Technologies & Tools

-Languages: HTML, CSS, JavaScript, C
+Languages: HTML, CSS, C

-Databases: MySQL
+It dosnt matter how its done, only if its achieved.